-In the event of death of a family member, time off from work with pay may be granted, up to a maximum of three days, to non-contracted employees who are employed to work a routine schedule of 20 or more hours per week at one diocesan site as well as contracted employees who are employed to work a routine combined schedule of 20 or more hours per week at one or more diocesan schools.
+In the event of death of an immediate family member, time off from work with pay will be granted to non-contracted employees who are employed to work a routine schedule of 20 or more hours per week at one diocesan site as well as contracted employees who are employed to work a routine combined schedule of 20 or more hours per week at one or more diocesan schools in accordance with the schedule below.
 Employees classified as temporary, on-call, or seasonal as well as those who regularly work fewer than 20 hours per week are not eligible for payment for compassionate leave.
-For purposes of this policy, family is defined as: